The SettleStop Slab Pier System

 The slab pier system can stabilize and restore concrete slabs damaged by settlement.
 The pier consists of interlocking tubular steel sections.
 An adjustable bracket connects the top of the pier to the underside of the slab.

 Slab piers are designed to be driven deep into the earth, bypassing soils that are ill-suited to support weight, so that your floor can be supported by strong, competent earth.
-Slab piers also provide an opportunity to lift your concrete slab back to its original position, often closing cracks and eliminating tripping hazards.
+Slab piers also provide an opportunity to lift your concrete slab back to permanently stabilize, often closing cracks and eliminating tripping hazards.

 Our slab pier system can permanently repair your floor — warrantied!
 Call us for a free concrete slab floor repair quote today!